 The proposed measure offers design flexibility to lighting designers, sales reps, and other market actors by enabling lights to follow a dim to 20 percent lighting power or more implementation or an auto-off implementation.
 Such flexibility for compliance was critical to every stakeholder interviewed and was also voiced by multiple market actors in the first utility-sponsored stakeholder meeting.
 The first design path would be occupancy sensor dimming to 20 percent lighting power.
-Both interviews with stakeholders and the survey with lighting designers, for which full details can be found in Appendix G.2.2, revealed a strong preference for the dim to 20 percent light at any given time in an occupied large office.
+Both interviews with stakeholders and the survey with lighting designers, for which full details can be found in Appendix G.2.2, revealed a strong preference for the dim to 20 percent design path.
+It would enable relatively uniform general lighting, with 20 percent to 100 percent light at any given time in an occupied large office.
 A BACnet or other implementation could be used to turn all lights off and activate occupied standby for the HVAC system upon full office vacancy.